Prepare and print Form 941, Schedule B, and Form 940

 - Filing period: To specify a different filing period, close your existing form and create a new one.
 Editing the filing period on the form does not automatically change the other fields on the form.

-- Employer Identification number (EIN) or Social Security number (SSN): To edit an EIN or a SSN, close the payroll tax form, edit the information in the appropriate place in QuickBooks, and then start a new form.
-Do not save your form and open it again after editing the information in QuickBooks, because QuickBooks does not export new data into existing forms.
+- Employer Identification number (EIN) or Social Security number (SSN): To edit an EIN or a SSN, close the payroll tax form, edit the information in the appropriate place in QuickBooks Desktop, and then start a new form.
+Do not save your form and open it again after editing the information in QuickBooks Desktop, because QuickBooks Desktop does not export new data into existing forms.

 To read more about the form, click View details about this form.
 Click Check for Errors to identify and fix any form errors.
 Click Save and Close to save your changes and come back later.